nikhil-xb/CARvsTANK/README.md

 ### Training Result.

-I have uploaded the model weights after training on  `vit_base_patch16_224` run on TPU.
+If you want to test the mode, find the model weights after training on  `vit_base_patch16_224` run on TPU at this [link](https://drive.google.com/file/d/1OIJQtnbBM8Ii866mibH4AZ6h5wwxE-P2/view?usp=share_link)

 The metrics plot will soon be updated in this repository.